 - Elena Gonzales Copia Virgen de Fátima GRAN VILAYA- AMAZONAS

 - Keyly Araujo de la Cruz San Antonio APCU- AMAZONAS

 Kitchen Stove Improvement Project

 The family kitchens in the coffee communities are typically small rooms with no windows, no lighting, and a low ceiling.
 The walls and ceilings are coated with black soot from the traditional, on the ground campfire style stove that serves as a cooking surface.
 Because the food preparation is usually conducted by the women of the family, the incidence of respiratory illness in women of this region is high.

-Additionally, this project was a good exercise in democratic decision making.
-The Women’s Association members had to decide who was going to be the beneficiaries of these stoves.
-They were required to lead the project by organizing themselves.
-They developed their project management skills in determining how the materials would be delivered, how the project was implemented, and why it was important.
+Additionally, these projects are a good exercise in democratic decision making.
+The Women’s Association members have to decide who is going to be the beneficiaries of these stoves.
+They are required to lead the project by organizing themselves.
+They develop their project management skills in determining how the materials are delivered, how the project is implemented, and why it was important.

 Projects such as these benefit the whole family and create visibility for the women as they become coordinators, manage activities, and are valued for the work they do.

 The projects provide a pathway for women to assume leadership positions in their homes, in local organizations, and regionally.
 They are seen as a set of opportunities for women to do new things -- whether entering into projects that are typically administered by men or being involved in new sources of education.
 There has been an increase in the amount of land women are managing over the past two years.

 These projects entail supporting women in a culture that traditionally supports male interests.
 They require training and shifting perceptions at the household and community levels.
 These projects are driven by the aim to empower women to reduce the inequities they face as they advance with increased training and take on leadership roles.